 From the day the Second Circuit denies his petition for rehearing en banc, Mr. Lyon has ninety days to file a petition for certiorari (often called a "cert. petition"), which is a brief asking the Supreme Court to hear his case.
 (If Mr. Lyon had won in the lower courts, the zoo could have filed a cert. petition.)

 Mr. Lyon can request that the time be extended.
 At least ten days before the due date (absent extraordinary circumstances), he can file a motion requesting more time.
 That request would go to the circuit justice i.e., the member of the Supreme Court responsible for the Second Circuit.
 That is now Justice Ginsburg.
-Only Justice Scalia rejects almost all such requests; the other Justices vary in their willingness to grant them.
 The time can be extended for a total of up to sixty days.